Compensation and Salary Accounting

 Every additional compensation transaction has an Earning Code that identifies the type of add comp the employee is to receive.

 Additional compensation payments for union and non-union support staff (e.g., shift differentials) are handled in the Time Collection Module in FFE.
-For more information on using FFE, please refer to the Finance Training Catalog.
+For more information on using FFE, please refer to the Finance Training Library.

 A salary distribution is the process by which departments communicate the allocation of regular earnings for faculty and staff to the Accounting and Reporting at Columbia (ARC) system.
 Departments create salary distribution profiles in PAC which detail the ComboCodes / ChartStrings to which the employee’s earnings should be charged.